unhappystaek/Five-nights-at-REDACTED-s/README.md

-# Five_nights_at_retards
+# Five_nights_at_[REDACTD]'s
 ## Game
 Game mechanics are based on Scott Cawthon's "Five nights at Freddy's".
-My idea was to make "crappy off brand" of this game, with me and my friends as animatronics (retards).
+My idea was to make "crappy off brand" of this game, with me and my friends as animatronics.
 Oh and also game contains IP grabber but it is an easter egg.

 ## Retards: